cstein/fmo-ie-analyzer/README.md

  * Open Babel 2.3.1 (or later) with python bindings
  * PyQt 4.4 or later

+Other minor requirements

+ * Logfiles must be obtained from GAMESS.
+No other program supported.

 ## Use

 The program supports the following modes of loading files into the UI.